blacklightpy/vaultofknowledge/Salafi Jihadism.md

 # Terms
-- Wahabbism: Followers of the idea of Wahab, to follow the salaf, or Salafism.
+- Wahhabism: Followers of the idea of Mohammed ibn Abd Al-Wahhab, to follow the salaf, or Salafism.
 The term is not used by the followers of Wahab, who prefer the term Salafism, and is used by other people.
 - salaf: They refer to the first three generations of Muslims.
 - Salafism: A conservative belief system that says Muslims should follow the Quran, Sunnah and Ijma (consensus) of the salaf.
 	- They are generally classified into three types